robin-rpr/calos/doc/index.rst

 :orphan:

 .. hero::
-   :title: From Training to Production in One Platform
+   :title: From AI Training to Production in One Platform
    :subtitle: The All-in-One Platform to Build, Package, and Deploy AI at Any Scale — Clearly is self-hosted and secure.
    :buttons: |
       [